The Compliance Landscape

 Cybersecurity and cyber-related compliance regulations and legislation were created to make sure that organizations in all industries and sectors effectively implement cybersecurity best practices.
-Frameworks and standards such as HIPAA, 23 NYCRR 500, PCI-DSS, GDPR, NIST and others were created to improve the security of the systems and processes related to transactions and other activities in an enterprise that concern sensitive data.
-Thus, a security assessment is necessary and common... important in showing due dilligence, but often times fall victim to resource constraints.
+Frameworks and standards such as HIPAA, 23 NYCRR 500, PCI-DSS, GDPR, NIST, and others were created to improve the security of the systems and processes related to transactions and other activities in an enterprise that concern sensitive data.
+Thus, a security assessment is necessary and common... important in showing due diligence, but oftentimes falls victim to resource constraints.

 Compliance teams and professionals are critical players in assuring these important requirements are met.
 These organizations want to minimize any and all risks to the business – if these risks become real vulnerabilities that lead to incidents, the organization’s customer retention, reputation, and ability to recover financially could suffer greatly.
 Thus, compliance, audit, and security professionals are in the hot seat to deliver the security guidelines for the organization in a way that everyone can understand and adhere to.

 Choosing a framework to assess your organization against is better than having a laundry list of various compliance measures.
 Why?
 Because frameworks were created to add depth and breadth to your program in its entirety, and many are specific to how your organization likely operates and interacts with sensitive data.
 Go beyond a compliance checklist.
 Use a framework to develop a well-rounded, comprehensive program that is recognized as legitimate and will help you prove due diligence in the future.

 Meeting compliance, however, is no easy task.
 Unfortunately, only a subset of the enterprise actually plays a part in making sure that company data is secure through compliance measures—it’s hard to get the non-security teams interested in the goals and objectives of the cybersecurity and InfoSec teams, especially around something as seemingly dry as compliance.